Ambika Mod: Career

 After appearing in a series of short films—Fair Bnb, Granddaughter, The Sacrifice (aka Leila Margot), and Pet Name—Mod was cast as Shruti Acharya, a struggling junior doctor opposite Ben Whishaw in This Is Going to Hurt (2022), a medical drama based on Adam Kay's memoir of the same name.
-The series earned unanimous acclaim from critics; Daniel Fienberg of The Hollywood Reporter described Mod as the standout among the "regular female characters", praising how she turned Shruti's "earnest fragility into the show’s true heart".
+The series earned unanimous acclaim from critics; Daniel Fienberg of The Hollywood Reporter deemed Mod as the standout among the "regular female characters", praising how she turned Shruti's "earnest fragility into the show's true heart".
 However, he also noted that the character often functioned primarily as a vehicle for Kay's actions.
 For her performance, Mod was selected for the 2022 BAFTA Breakthrough cohort and won the Broadcasting Press Guild Award for Best Actress.
 Through the BAFTA programme, she met Emma Thompson, who later became her mentor.

 I think part of the reason why I just didn't see myself playing that part was because insidiously and implicitly, that's a message that I’ve been fed my entire life—that people who look like me aren't romantic leads, that people who look like me aren't the people who the male romantic lead will fall in love with.